Leo-Simpson/c-lasso/paper/paper.md

 pip install c-lasso
 ```

-The central object in the `c-lasso` package is the instantiation of the problem instance.
+The central object in the `c-lasso` package is the instantiation of a `c-lasso` problem.

 ```python
 # Import the main class of the package